microsoft/AirSim/docs/python.md

 ## FAQ

 #### Do I need any thing else on Windows?
-VS2015 Upate 3 should have everything if you installed VC++ and Python.
-Otherwise you may need to install the Microsoft Visual C++ 9.0 from [http://aka.ms/vcpython27](http://aka.ms/vcpython27).
+VS2017 should have everything if you installed VC++.
+To use APIs you will need Python 3.5 (install using Anaconda).

 #### I get error on `import cv2`
 We recommand [Anaconda](https://www.anaconda.com/download/) to get Python tools and libraries.
 Our code is tested with Python 3.5.3 :: Anaconda 4.4.0.
 This is important because older version have been known to have [problems](https://stackoverflow.com/a/45934992/207661).
 You can install OpenCV using `pip install opencv-python`.